On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Background and Problem Formulation

 We compare linear (AA) \cite{stone1961} and log-linear (GA) \cite{genest1984} fusion of probability vectors in this work.
 The AA and GA rules in the context of social learning are presented in Section \ref{sec:social_learning}.
 Here, we comment briefly on some features of AA and GA.
 In the current work, we do not focus on identifying various features of AA and GA.
 The reader may refer to \cite{koliander2022fusion} for other useful characteristics.

 While GA is externally Bayesian, that is, Bayesian updates on the beliefs and the aggregation step are commutative, it nevertheless gives agents a \emph{veto power}.
 That is, if one agent has zero belief on some hypothesis, then the composite belief will also be zero on that same hypothesis regardless of the beliefs by the other agents.
-The AA rule, on the other hand, does not give this much power to individual agents and hence can be more robust against Byzantine attacks.
-Moreover, in the case of Gaussian beliefs over continuous hidden variables, repeated application of GA preserves Gaussianity and coincides with the popular covariance-intersection method \cite{hu2012}.
+The AA rule, on the other hand, does not give this much power to individual agents and hence can be more robust against adversarial attacks.
+Moreover, in the case of Gaussian beliefs over continuous hidden variables, repeated application of GA preserves Gaussianity and is related to the covariance-intersection method \cite{hu2012}.
 In contrast, the properties of AA-combined distributions diverge from the Gaussian distributions.